-Anise & Orange Biscotti!
-These classic, crunchy, almond cookies are flavored with anise seeds and orange zest.
-Perfect for dunking into coffee, espresso or dessert wine.
+Almond Biscotti flavored with Anise & Orange!
+These classic, crunchy, almond cookies are perfect for dunking into coffee, espresso or dessert wine.

 Some of the recipes had no fat whatsoever, some had butter and others had olive oil.
 A few of the recipes use the “creaming method” for mixing and others simply have you melt the butter and mix it all together.

 I wanted a little fat in the cookie for flavor, but I didn’t want so much that the biscotti didn’t have the characteristic hard bite.
 I used a little olive oil because, well, it is an Italian cookie so that just seemed to make sense to me.

 Most of the recipes had a good bit of sugar in them, 2-3 cups.
 I opted to use a little less than that because I wanted a subdued sweetness in the cookie.
 The Demerara sugar on top adds a bit of sweet flavor too.

 I was most amazed at the vast differences in the amounts of flour in the recipes, from 1.5 cups to almost 6 cups.

 I figured 6 cups of flour would make a super-dense and extremely dry cookie.
 But cookies made with less than 2 cups might not hold up to a good dunking in a cup of espresso.
 So I pretty much split the difference and used an amount somewhere between the two extremes.

 I got the idea to add a hint of cornmeal from a recipe by Lidia Bastianich.
 I’m a huge Lidia fan and I thought cornmeal would give the cookie a crunchy, but slightly crumbly texture.
 I used cornmeal in my Meyer Lemon Olive Oil Cake for the same reason.